 Simple English definitions for legal terms

-Read a random definition: special matter
+Read a random definition: final office action

 Key encryption is a way to keep messages safe and secret.
 It uses a special code called a "key" to turn a message into a jumbled-up mess that no one can read.
 The person who sends the message has a secret key that can un-jumble the message, but no one else can.
 This makes sure that only the person who is supposed to read the message can understand it.
 Key encryption also checks to make sure that the message hasn't been changed or tampered with.
 It doesn't tell you who sent the message, though - that's something else called a digital certificate.